Reality check on 5 false claims used to boost Pritzker’s ‘fair tax’

 Reality: Despite billions in increased education funding each year, most of these funds have been diverted from classrooms to pay for pensions.

-Claim 5: The choice is simple, we either raise revenue through (1) the “fair tax,” (2) a flat tax increase for everyone or (3) enact spending cuts of 15% across the board.
+Claim 5: The choice is simple, either raise revenue through (1) the “fair tax,” (2) a flat tax increase for everyone or (3) enact spending cuts of 15% across the board.

 Structural spending reform would enable lawmakers to balance the state budget immediately.
 In fewer than five years, they could eliminate the state’s bill backlog and finance a deficit-neutral income tax cut.
-Contrary to the governor’s claims, this can be accomplished without cuts to services that provide value to Illinois residents.
+Contrary to the governor’s claims, this can be accomplished without cuts to core services that provide value to Illinois residents.